MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Simulation results of MistImm

-One can switch the ERS model to a CRS model by modifying three parameters.
-Simulation results with a CRS model was very similar to simulation results obtained with the ERS model above, except the establishment of characteristic T cell rings around self antigens.
-One can say that CRS models also satisfy the basic requirements that are expected from an immune system model.
+One can switch the ERS (\emph{Enhanced Role of Self}) model to a CRS (\emph{Conventional Role of Self}) model by modifying four parameters.
+Turning off the {\it division of weak type} and the {\it division of intermediate type} are required in the CRS model (medrepr $= 1 \rightarrow 0$ and weakrepr $= 1 \rightarrow 0$).
+Turning off positive selection of T cells is also required in the CRS model (comptype $= 0 \rightarrow 1$).
+The latter adjustment causes large growth of the T cell population, so simultaneously we need to decrease the expectation of the waiting time between two births of T helper cells in the bone marrow (tauthm $= 5 \rightarrow 30$).

-However, the two model are different in one important aspect.
 We compared the efficiencies of the immune reactions in the two models.
-Our results showed that in the ERS model the adaptive immune reaction started faster and was able to destroy infections with critically large initial sizes more often than a CRS model (Table \ref{tab:simulation_results}).
+Our results showed that in the ERS model the adaptive immune reaction was able to destroy infections with critically large initial numbers or with critically fast division times more often than in a CRS model (Table~\ref{tab:sim_res_1} and \ref{tab:sim_res_2}).
+Fisher's exact test was used for the statistical evaluation (Table~\ref{tab:Fisher}).
+All the corresponding simulation results can be seen at the address \url{http://info.ilab.sztaki.hu/~kerepesi/MiStImm/}.